-https://my.jhsph.edu/Academics/practice/Pages/default.aspx
+https://my.publichealth.jhu.edu/Academics/practice/Pages/default.aspx

 The Office of Public Health Practice and Training (Practice Office) is a schoolwide office dedicated to promoting excellence in public health practice at the Johns Hopkins Bloomberg School of Public Health.
 It works in partnership with students, staff, faculty, academic departments, centers, programs, community partners and alumni.
 The Practice Office also coordinates the MPH practicum.
-Any questions pertaining to the MPH practicum should be directed to the MPH Practicum Coordinator in the Practice Office.
-The MPH Practicum Coordinator can provide feedback/guidance on project ideas and also holds regular office hours throughout the year, during which students can drop by for advice.
+Any questions pertaining to the MPH practicum should be directed to the appropriate MPH Practicum Coordinator in the Practice Office.
+Your MPH Practicum Coordinator can provide feedback/guidance on project ideas and also holds regular office hours throughout the year during which students can seek advice.
+Students may also request additional meetings outside of office hours as needed.